iot-dsa-v2/sdk-dslink-java/dslink-java-template/README.md

     - Provide some sort of Overview.
     - Maintain a version history.
 4. Main.java
-    - If you reuse this, be sure to change the directory structure to match your package.
+    - If you reuse this class, be sure to change the directory structure to match your package.

 ## Link Development